The Bankrate promise

 Learn more: State Farm Insurance review

-If you’re looking for cheap coverage that also comes with a number of add-on options, Erie could be a good choice.
+If you’re looking for cheap coverage that also comes with a number of add-on options, Erie might be a good choice.
 The company, which is only available in 12 states, offers plenty of endorsements, like pet coverage and locksmith services.
 Erie also boasts the highest official J.D.
 Power customer satisfaction score in the Mid-Atlantic region.
 However, J.D.
 Power gave Erie a below-average ranking for digital service experience, which means it might not be the best company if you want to handle your policy online or by mobile.

 Learn more: Erie Insurance review